 These recipes avoid sugar and use healthier sweeteners like honey, stevia, and maple syrup in moderation.

-blueberries, almond flour, walnuts, coconut butter
+blueberries, almond flour, walnuts, coconut oil

-dark chocolate, coconut milk, raspberries
+dark chocolate, eggs, coconut milk, raspberries

-coconut milk, blueberries, rosemary
+coconut milk, blueberries, rosemary, eggs

 44. Jaden’s Flan